A BRIX Boost Recipe

 2 Tbsp. fish emulsion (stop using once buds start forming)

-We applied this every two weeks last season, and we plan to follow a similar schedule.
+We applied this every two - three weeks last season, and plan to follow a similar schedule this season.

 The Results

 Because what we saw on our farm was so encouraging, I've continued digging into others' research in the off season.
-This podcast and this article are AMAZING reads.
+This podcast and this article are AMAZING reads / listens if you haven't done that yet.

-What I’ve learned is that while our dahlias clearly responded well to foliar applications of these micronutrients, applying them directly to the soil may offer even greater long-term benefits—increasing available nutrients and more directly supporting the microbes that sustain our plants.
+What I’ve learned is that while our dahlias clearly responded well to us spraying these micronutrients on their leaves, applying them directly to the soil instead may offer greater long-term benefits.

 Why I'm Moving Towards a Soil Drench Instead

-This article put out by the folks at Washington State University was helpful in explaining that foliar feeding works best for delivering micronutrients (not macronutrients like nitrogen, phosphorous and potassium) when soil pH that is either too acidic or too alkaline keeps nutrients locked up in the soil so plants can't use them.
-Foliar feeding is a quick fix but...the boost doesn't last long, the nutrients don't go down into the roots and leaves can only take in so much.
-So that means soil drenches are usually a better choice.
+This article put out by the folks at Washington State University was helpful in explaining that foliar feeding works best for delivering micronutrients (not macronutrients like nitrogen, phosphorous and potassium) when soil pH that is either too acidic or too alkaline keeps nutrients locked up so plants can't use them.
+The spray ingredients we used last season contain mostly micronutrients, so no problems there.
+Spraying nutrients directly on the leaves themselves is super helpful when your plants need a quick, temporary boost to help them through stressful moments.
+But...I've learned that foliar feeding has its drawbacks—it doesn't last long, the nutrients don't go down into the roots and the leaves can only take in so much at a time.
+So in most cases, soil drenches tend to be the better choice.

 Comments